hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

     * loading
     * dumping

     The next capability type that you need to specify is an Event.
-Events are issues triggered by the device, and communicated to the IoT Central app.
+Events are triggered by the device and communicated to the IoT Central app.
 Events can be one of three types: _Error_, _Warning_, or _Informational_.

 1. To create an event capability, click **+ Add capability**, and then create a new capability as follows: